How to Choose the Best Yarn for Beginning Knitters

 Yarn is packaged in different shapes including balls, skeins, cakes, hanks and cones.
 The shape really doesn't determine which type of yarn a beginner should use, but some shapes are easier to use than others.
 Let's look at each one individually:

-Balls look, like, well balls.
-Cakes are rounded with a flat bottom and can sit stable on a flat surface.
 Skeins are those you see mostly in craft stores.
 They are oblong and the working yarn can be pulled from either the inside of the skein or unraveled from the outside.

 Hanks are oblong and are twisted on itself but can be opened up into a large ring.
 Hanks need to be first wound into a ball if you don't want a horrible detangled mess.
-Cones are normally easy to unwind but may be more suitable for machine knitting.
+You can do this manually or with a ball winder.
+If you purchase these from yarn shops, they will often wind them into a ball for you.

 Best Yarn For Beginning Knitters: Price